 The doctoral dissertation must be an original work of research in the field of the candidate's specialization.
-Doctoral candidates submit preliminary drafts of the dissertation to the major professor and ask other members of the dissertation committee if they would like to read and comment as well.
+Doctoral candidates submit preliminary drafts of the dissertation to the Dissertation Committee Chair (and Co-Chair if applicable) and ask other members of the dissertation committee if they would like to read and comment as well.
 If the student changes their dissertation topic after the proposal defense, they must submit and defend a new proposal to their committee.
 Doctoral candidates should plan to make the final draft available to the dissertation committee a month prior to the filing deadline; there should also be sufficient time for the student to make revisions required by dissertation committee members.